 Trade and Market Access Division

 The Trade and Market Access Division pursues international market access for portfolio industries through bilateral, regional and multilateral engagement.
-The division is responsible for ensuring that Australia's obligations under the World Trade Organization (WTO) and under free trade agreements are met.
-It facilitates regular formal bilateral meetings and supports engagement with the WTO, the Food and Agriculture Organization and the Organisation for Economic Cooperation and Development.
-The division maintains the overseas network of DAFF posted officers and supports high level representations on market access issues.
+The division is responsible for ensuring that Australia’s obligations under the World Trade Organization (WTO), and under free trade agreements, are met.
+It facilitates regular formal bilateral meetings and supports engagement with the WTO, the Food and Agriculture Organization of the United Nations and the Organisation for Economic Co-operation and Development.
+The division maintains the overseas network of DAFF posted officers and supports high-level representations on market access issues.